stors/stors.github.io/_pages/cv.md

 Internship at the tourism strategy consulting agency PROJECT M GmbH in Berlin, Germany

 **03/2008 - 06/2010:**
-Student assistant at the chair of leisure and tourism geography at Trier University, Germany (intermittently)
+Student assistant at the Chair of Leisure and Tourism Geography at Trier University, Germany (intermittently)

 **04/2007 - 10/2010**
 Student assistant in the department of marketing at Landal GreenParks GmbH in Saarburg, Germany (intermittently)